Unipotent linear suspensions of free groups: Background on trees and graphs of groups

-An example communicated to us by N. Macura illustrates a subtlety that explains why the proof below is as long as it is.
+Our concern is when $\Phi$ preserves the conjugacy classes of two free factors $A, B$, giving $F=A*B$, and induces non-trivial generalized Dehn twists on $A$ and on $B$ with a conjugation of $B$ somehow overlapping with one of the twists in $A$.
+The case is similar to an example of unipotent linear growth automorphisms with ``seemingly overlapping'' twists, that was communicated to us by N. Macura.
+This difficulty explains our detour through CT maps.
+Here is Macura's example.

 Let $F_3=\langle a,b,c\rangle$ and let $\alpha: a\mapsto a, b\mapsto ba, c\mapsto cbab^{-1}a^{-2}$.
 The automorphism $\alpha$ has a structure that is typical for polynomial growth: each generator is sent to itself times a product of generators of lower strata.
 Since $b$ itself grows linearly, we know that $c$ grows at most quadratically.
 By \cite[Lemma 2.16]{macura_detour_2002} such estimates are sharp for quadratic growth and above, however here the automorphism $\alpha$ is still only linearly growing due to cancellations in $bab^{-1}$ after applying $\alpha$.
 This is an example of an indecomposable Nielsen path.
-The construction in the proof below adds cylinders to a graph that enable us to homotope indecomposable Nielsen paths to paths consisting of non-growing edges.
+The construction in the proof below adds cylinders to a graph that enables us to homotope indecomposable Nielsen paths to paths consisting of non-growing edges.

+We may now go in the proof of the theorem.
+We will first recall and use facts about train tracks, then construct from them a splitting of $F$ on which the automorphism is described as a substitution, and then check that this is a JSJ tree, and that, on the canonical tree in its deformation space, the automorphism is still described as a full substitution.

 \begin{proof} We will use the completely split train tracks theorem of Feighn and Handel \cite[Theorem 2.19]{feighn_recognition_2011} (see the exposition of the case of unipotent polynomial growth in \cite[Section 3.5]{feighn_conjugacy_2019}).